© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of St Mary's Church, Caldecote is a scheduled monument protected by Historic England under reference 1004034.
 View the official record →

-Site of St Mary's Church, Caldecote is a scheduled monument representing the remains of a medieval parish church in Norfolk.
+Site of St Mary's Church, Caldecote is a medieval ecclesiastical monument in Norfolk, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004034.

 Site of St Mary's Church, Caldecote is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004034.